-If you already live in Enfield you can apply to our Housing Register.
+If you already live in Enfield, you can apply to our Housing Register by contacting your landlord.
 If you are a housing association tenant or a tenant of another council and want to live in Enfield, we may be able to help if there are exceptional circumstances.
 These are emergency cases requiring an urgent move (e.g. through the National Witness Mobility Scheme) and are approved by our Exceptions and Special Applications housing panel.

 Tenants of housing associations and other councils who would like to move to Enfield may want to swap their home with another tenant through HomeSwapper.